 Health Savings Account

-A Health Savings Account (HSA) is a savings account that allows you to set aside money on a pre-tax basis for medical costs, including dental care.
+A Health Savings Account (HSA) is a savings account that allows you to set aside money on a pre-tax basis for healthcare costs, including dental care.
 There are restrictions, however.
 Qualifying expenses may include procedures considered medically necessary.

 Flexible Spending Account